-If you’re considering a career as an MOA (Medical Office Assistant), then having a medical terminology course under your belt is definitely an asset.
+If you’re considering a career as a Medical Office Assistant, then having a Medical Terminology course under your belt is definitely an asset.
 Being familiar with certain medical terms and procedures will make your job a lot easier.
-In fact, CanScribe’s new Administrative Assistant / Virtual Assistant course and the Medical Terminology course make a great pair for those hoping to become an MOA.
+In fact, CanScribe’s Virtual Assistant course and Medical Terminology course make a great pair for those hoping to become a Medical Office Assistant.
 Give it a try!

 Interested in learning more about a Medical Terminology course?
 Check out our course here, and follow CanScribe on Facebook for more information!